 Additional emissions reduction can be achieved by installing gas heat pumps, micro-combined heat and power systems (CHPs) or fuel cells, all of which work well with renewable energy systems such as solar panels.
 Micro-CHPs or fuel cells enable consumers to produce their own clean, reliable heat and electricity.

 Power plants can use gas to generate electricity.
 Heat and power production from gas is very efficient compared with generation from other fuels.
 Switching from lignite (coal) to gas reduces CO2 emissions by up to 66%.
 Overall, Europe has enough spare capacity in gas-fired generation to replace all coal-fired generation.

 Combined-cycle gas turbine (CCGT) technology uses the waste heat from the initial production cycle to produce steam, which can be used to produce electricity.

-Combined heat and power (CHP) generation uses the waste heat that cannot be used for further electricity production to supply warmth to neighbouring industrial or household customers.
-Efficiency of a CHP plant running on waste heat can be as high as 85% to 90%.
+Combined heat and power (CHP) systems redirect heat that cannot be used for further electricity generation (i.e., waste heat) to supply heat to neighbouring industrial or household customers.
+The efficiency of a CHP plant running on waste heat can be as high as 90%.